sirmaridvan/SocialReaders/docs/developer/member4.rst

-Parts Implemented by Member Name
+Parts Implemented by Emre Şahal
 ================================